ron-sherwi/Restaurants-In-LA/README.md

 # Restaurants-In-LA
-Understand and describe the characteristics of restaurants in LA
+## Market Research - Understand and describe the characteristics of restaurants in LA